Advancing informed, inclusive public conversations about science and the environment

 • Fellowship Spotlight: Metcalf Ocean Nexus Academy (MONA) - This summer, we launched the Metcalf Ocean Nexus Academy (MONA), a new journalism fellowship created by Ocean Nexus and the Metcalf Institute, in collaboration with the Uproot Project.
 This innovative program supports journalists exploring the deep connections between ocean issues and social justice.
 The inaugural 2025 MONA workshop was held in person June 30–July 3, […]

-• Looking to Interview Experts On Environmental Topics?
-Check out SCIP’s New Source Book! - The team behind the SciComm Identities Project (SCIP) has created a source book for journalists covering climate and environmental topics, which provides a more representative range of experts who are also trained science communicators.
-Included are two dozen SCIP fellows: scientists, professors, and researchers whose work is related to climate change.
-Click to download a […]
+• Looking to Interview Experts On Climate and Environmental Topics?
+Check out SCIP’s New Source Book! - The team behind the SciComm Identities Project (SCIP) has created a source book for journalists covering climate and environmental topics to provide a more representative range of experts who are also trained science communicators.
+The guide features two dozen SCIP fellows: scholars and professors whose work is related to climate change across a wide range […]